SCASD Threat Assessment Processes

 Threat Assessment Teams will consist of the building principal(s) and the school counselor and may also include the school psychologist, school nurse, special education teacher, or any person that has special training in threat assessment processes.
 The responsibilities of the Threat Assessment Teams include:

 - Assessing and intervening with individuals who may pose a threat to self or others

 - Ensuring school employees know:

 - How – and to whom – to report threatening or at-risk behavior, including through Safe2Say Something

-The approach the threat assessment teams will take will included identifying, inquiring, assessming and managed the situation:
+The approach the threat assessment teams will take will include identifying, inquiring, assessing and managing the situation:

-The prinicipals of the threat assessment processes include understanding that targeted violence is the end result of an understandable, and frequently discernible, process of thinking and behavior known as the Pathway to Violence
+The principals of the threat assessment processes include understanding that targeted violence is the end result of an understandable, and frequently discernible, process of thinking and behavior known as the Pathway to Violence.

 The goals of the threat assessment team are to: